 - a placement panel considers and makes a recommendation that a placement is available in a specific type of support.

-An Access Request is usually arranged by the school learning and support team but can also be organised through the local Educational Services team if a child is not yet enrolled in a public school.
+An Access Request is arranged by the school learning and support team at the local school.

 Support at school